 You can drag activity slides between slides or into other presentations, just like any normal PowerPoint slide.

 An activity is not enabled until you switch to slide presentation mode.
 See more on this below…

 Enabling an activity in a presentation

-An activity remains locked and unavailable for response until you navigate to that slide during the presentation.
+An activity is unavailable for response until you navigate to that slide during the presentation.
 At that point, the live activity is displayed, unlocked, and ready to receive responses.